Gérard Grisey: Biography

-Gérard Grisey died at the age of 52 in Paris on 11 November 1998 due to a ruptured aneurysm.
+Grisey died at the age of 52 in Paris on 11 November 1998 due to a ruptured aneurysm.

 Musical style

 Grisey's music is often considered to belong to the genre of spectral music, which he is credited with founding along with fellow composer Tristan Murail, although he later disowned the label in interviews and writings.
 According to British journalist Tom Service, "His achievement has often been reduced to yet another of new music's fetishistic labels, 'spectralism' – a category that Grisey had rejected by the end of his life."

 Nonetheless, he spent much of his career exploring the spectrum of tone colour between harmonic overtones and noise.
 In addition, he was fascinated by musical processes which unfold slowly, and he made musical time a major element of many of his pieces.
 He expressed the opinion that: "We are musicians and our model is sound not literature, sound not mathematics, sound not theatre, visual arts, quantum physics, geology, astrology or acupuncture."